psypherion/Spoti-Tube/README.md

 **GitHub Repository:** [Spoti-Tube on GitHub](https://github.com/yourusername/spoti-tube)

--- For initial usage, you can use my access tokens but to get your own personal access tokens [visit](https://developer.spotify.com/documentation/web-api)
+- **Spotify Access Tokens:** For initial usage, you can use my access tokens but to get your own personal access tokens [visit](https://developer.spotify.com/documentation/web-api)

 Enjoy your seamless journey from Spotify playlists to local MP3s with Spoti-Tube!
 ## Setup